Metadata worthy

 Questions, answered.

 Curator works just as well as a personal DAM.
-The Local Data Management bundle generates a searchable CSV, JSON database, browsable HTML gallery, and Lightroom-compatible XMP sidecars — all from a folder of clips, all stored locally.
+The Local Data Management bundle generates a searchable CSV, JSON database, browsable HTML gallery, and Lightroom-compatible XMP sidecars — all stored locally.

 Native browser decode: H.264, H.265/HEVC, VP9, AV1 in MP4, MOV, MKV, WebM.
 Pro codecs (ProRes, DNxHD, R3D, BRAW, ARRIRAW) via included Companion preprocessor script.

-macOS at launch (Apple Silicon + Intel).
+macOS at planned launch (Apple Silicon + Intel).
 Windows version in Q4 2026.
-Linux later — depends on demand.
-Existing customers get all platforms free.
+Linux later, depending on demand.
+Founding members get all platforms included.

 Curator runs entirely on your machine.
 No upload, no monthly fees, no vendor lock-in, no storage limits.
 Cloud DAMs are great for teams; Curator is for individuals and small studios who want full control.

-Slavomír Kráľovič — founder of Story Bay Film Production FZ (luxury production in Dubai).
-Built Curator to solve my own metadata workflow.
-Story Bay Film Production FZ backs the project; you're not buying from an anonymous startup.
+Slavomír Kráľovič, founder of Story Bay Film Production FZ (luxury production in Dubai).
+Built Curator to solve a real metadata workflow.
+Story Bay Film Production FZ backs the project — you're not buying from an anonymous startup.